AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 |gcvins| limitations
 --------------------

+There are situations and code patterns not handeled correctly by |gcvins|.
+Below are listed the limitations associated with general Ada sources.
+Coverage of SPARK sources require additional considerations, detailed in section :ref:`spark_instr`.

+Unsupported source constructs
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a small amount of language constructs that |gcvins| cannot handle properly.
+There are a few language constructs that |gcvins| doesn't handle properly.
 The tool emits a warning when it encounters such cases and the corresponding code is not instrumented.
 Source coverage obligations are still emitted, so the unsupported constructs will appear as ``not covered`` in the report.

 The list of unsupported constructs is as follows:

-* Generic expression functions
+* Generic expression functions,
-* Generic null procedures
+* Generic null procedures,
-* Recursive expression functions which are primitives of some tagged type
+* Recursive expression functions which are primitives of some tagged type,
-* Expression functions which are primitives of their return type, when it is a tagged type
+* Expression functions which are primitives of their return type, when it is a tagged type.

 The simplest way to work around the limitation concerning expression functions is to turn them into regular funtions, by giving them a proper body,